hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 You'll get something like this:

-    java version "1.7.0_40"
+    java version "1.8.0"
-    Java(TM) SE Runtime Environment (build 1.7.0_40-b43)
+    Java(TM) SE Runtime Environment (build 1.8.0-b132)
-    Java HotSpot(TM) 64-Bit Server VM (build 24.0-b56, mixed mode)
+    Java HotSpot(TM) 64-Bit Server VM (build 25.0-b70, mixed mode)

-That's Java 7.
+That's Java 8.
 Why?
-Well easy, drop the 1 from 1.7.0_40 and you get 7.0_40.
-The 0_40 indicates the update pack.
-For Java 7 see all [releases](http://www.java.com/en/download/faq/release_dates.xml)
+Well easy, drop the 1 from 1.8.0 and you get 8.0.
+The 0_b-132 indicates the update pack.
+For Java 8 see all [releases](http://www.java.com/en/download/faq/release_dates.xml)

 Basically 1.5 means Java 5.
 1.6 is Java 6.
-1.7 is Java 7 and yes, you guessed it, Java 8 will be 1.8.
+1.7 is Java 7 and yes, you guessed it, Java 8 is 1.8.

 Yes.
 I know.